armine-work/Student_Management_System/README.md

 • If No, the program should read data from a file called “StudentsList.txt”.
 File path must be an additional input.
 •    Input file one line: Name, Surname, age, pyg, cyg.
 • Write the students’ data to a file called “StudentsReport.txt”.

+feature_modules (branch)
+• Create functions for the code (repeated codes and logical units must be in functions)
+• Create module(s) and/or packages for those functions